Who We Are

 Marketing Assistant

-Christina is an accomplished creative industry professional, with experience in roles across marketing, events and curation at a range of music and arts organisations (such as Carclew, Part Time Records and SALA).
-She has also worked in music publicity as a junior publicist with Against the Grain, as well as a visual arts correspondent for Verse Magazine.
-Christina’s love of music led her to manage local band Stripes during her Women In Music Mentorship program.
-Outside of work her personal passions also lie in arts and music, creating works as a visual artist and immersing herself in the South Australian music scene.
+Christina has worked at range of music and arts organisations in Adelaide on Kaurna land, such as Carclew, Part Time Records, and various galleries.
+They have also worked in music publicity as a junior publicist with Against the Grain, as well as a visual arts correspondent for Verse Magazine.
+Christina’s love of music led them to manage local band stripes. during their Women In Music mentorship.
+Outside of work their personal interests lie in learning guitar, painting, drawing and photography.

 Our Board of Directors